Power Pack: End of the series

-Sometime later, Alex underwent a transformation into a Kymellian, and Margaret Power began losing her mind.
+Some time later, Alex underwent a transformation into a Kymellian, and Margaret Power began losing her mind.
 The Power family sought help for Margaret and Alex in various places, beginning with Reed Richards' lab, but their efforts were disrupted by the Red Ghost and his super apes.

 The Power family traveled to the UK to try to find help for Margaret and Alex, but the institute was overrun by Nightmare and they encountered Excalibur.
 After that the Powers visited the Caribbean.
 The children planned to enjoy the sun and sand while their father consulted with colleagues but found themselves confronted with what seemed to be an alien attack on the beach where they were relaxing.

 The family decided to abandon New York and fly with Friday to New Kymellia to seek help for Alex and his mother.

 Both Alex and his parents had been replaced by "pseudoplasm" doubles by a renegade Kymellian Technocrat and his ally, the exiled Maraud (called Meraud in this storyline).
 The real Alex and his parents were being held captive in the Technocrat's hidden satellite orbiting New Kymellia.
 Eventually, the other Power siblings learned the truth and rescued their family, switching powers several times as needed, and barely escaping from the satellite before it was destroyed by Maraud.

 After recovering on New Kymellia, the Power family returned to New York with Friday.
-Each of the children was back in possession of his or her original power, and their parents remained unaware of their children's powers and of Power Pack's existence.
+Each of the children was back in possession of their original power, and their parents remained unaware of their children's powers and of Power Pack's existence.